 When you lunge a horse, it moves around you in a circle on the end of a lunge line.
 Lunging is a useful exercise for both horse and handler.
-It is a way to let your horse safely burn off extra energy without you riding it.
-It can help in teaching a horse obedience.
+It is a way to let your horse safely burn off extra energy without you riding it and can help when teaching a horse obedience.

 To lunge your horse, it should be outfitted with a lunging cavesson or a sturdy halter.
 A cavesson is not a necessity and many horses are trained to lunge without one.
 Do not lunge with the lunge line attached to a bit or hackamore.

-If you horse will be working to the left, hold the lunge line in your left hand and your lunge whip in your right.
 Hold the line and the whip so that they are the sides of a triangle and you are the apex of the triangle.
 Your horse will be the base of the triangle.
-When your horse is traveling in a circle to the right, the lunge line will be held in the right hand and whip in the left.
 Both of your arms should be bent at the elbow and you should be standing relaxed.
-Ask your horse to 'walk'.
-It's important to help your horse understand your voice aids by using the same tone and inflection each time for each cue.
-Most people use a low drawn out whooooaaaaa for halt, and sharp energetic words for walk, trot and canter.

-As your horse moves off on the circle you will be holding the lunge line up, not dragging on the ground, elbow bent and the whip should pointed at the horse's hocks.
+As your horse moves off on the circle, you will be holding the lunge line up, not dragging on the ground.
+Keep elbows bent and the whip pointed at the horse's hocks.
 Remember to maintain the triangle.

-Upwards and Downwards Transitions
+Upward and Downward Transitions

 Halt and Change Direction

-Lunging isn't just about firing around in circle.
-Lunging is not just letting a horse run in circles around you.
-Doing so can lead to poor obedience and injury.
-The horse should be as obedient on the lunge line as being led.
+Lunging isn't just about firing around in a circle or simply letting a horse run in circles around you.
+Doing either of these can lead to poor obedience and injury.
+The horse should be as obedient on the lunge line as it is when being led.
 Not only should lunging be physical exercise, but mental exercise as well.